cyrill-martin/kmapper.com/sites/_en/about.md

   	{%- endif -%}
 	<h2>kmapper</h2>
 	<p>
 		The Web is the best place to use and share data and information from your domain of knowledge.
-Web technologies are just the tools to do so. kmapper is about bringing your real-world project to digital life using these technologies.
+Web technologies are just the tools to do so. kmapper is about using these technologies to bring your real-world project to digital life.
 	</p>
 	<p>
 		kmapper is rooted in the open project <a href="https://www.kmapper.com" target="_blank">kmapper.org</a>.
 A tool making use of open access research to visualize subjects in an interdisciplinary context.